w3c/Guide/bp.md

 and getting broader patent commitments on the interoperable behavior arguably has value.

-## Additional Considerations

 ### Clear RF Licensing Commitments

-W3C seeks to issue Recommendations that can be implemented on a [Royalty-Free](http://www.w3.org/Consortium/Patent-Policy-20040205/#sec-Requiremenst) basis.
+W3C seeks to issue Recommendations that can be implemented and used on a [Royalty-Free](http://www.w3.org/Consortium/Patent-Policy-20040205/#sec-Requiremenst) basis.
 1. Are the technologies in the initial available under terms that are compatible with the [W3C Royalty-Free licensing requirements](http://www.w3.org/Consortium/Patent-Policy-20040205/#sec-Requirements)?
 2. Have those who seem most likely to have relevant patents made commitments to license them on royalty-free terms?
 3. Is the provenance of substantive contributions to the draft reasonably clear?

-### The proposers are not seeking a rubber stamp from W3C
-W3C Recommendations signify a broad consensus across the  membership of W3C that a spec both serves a real mainstream need and it is inclusive of a diverse, worldwide community using different languages, with various levels of ability, and who interact with various levels of trust.
-Thus the proposers of Recommendation-track work should be prepared to accommodate feedback to make a spec more internationalizeable, accessible, secure, etc. Likewise,it should not promote the interests of one group of members at the expense of another, e.g. taking sides in a product-driven "standards war."
+### Team Engagement
+It is advisable for groups considering Recommendation Track work to consult with the W3C Team early enough in the process for them to advise about potential problems and workarounds, and help draft a formal proposal.
+Working Groups and Interest Groups have Team Contacts they can use for this purpose.
+Community Groups do not, but they are encouraged to reach out to the W3C staff in advance.

 ##Conclusion
 The criteria above suggest that Recommendation Track work begin when there are satisfactory answers to 3 basic questions: